-Accommodation at Tiwai comes in two forms: (May 2019 update is that some maintenance is needed):
+Accommodation at Tiwai (basic), comes in two forms: (December 2019 update: maintenance is needed):

-1. There is a basic lodge with three double rooms and 4 single rooms.
-There are three share bathrooms
+1. There is a basic lodge/ research centre' with three double rooms and 4 single rooms.
+There are three shared bathrooms

 and a communal, outdoor dining area.

 2. There is simple camping with tents on solid, concrete platforms and sheltered with thatch roofs.

 There is a communal ablution block with clean showers and loo.
 Tents are equipped with foam mattresses - we will provide bedding